| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday December 9,

 chain - production, merchandising, processing and transportation - and

+include specific guidelines for all types of production.
 According to Agri-Pulse, Many of the concepts under discussion appear to come from the National Organic Action Plan adopted by organic advocates earlier this year.
 The goal of the NOAP is to - establish organic as the foundation for food and agricultural production systems across the United States.
 Max Holtzman, Secretary Vilsack's advisor on biotechnology policy, told representatives of the American Farm Bureau Federation, corn, cotton, rice, soybean and sugarbeet growers - that a compensation fund was one of many options under consideration.
 Beyond that, they say, he was not very forthcoming. | |

-29th Annual Oklahoma Select Bull Sale & Super Bull Competition Set for Saturday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The 29th
+| 29th Annual Oklahoma Select Bull Sale & Super Bull Competition Set for Saturday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The 29th

 Annual Oklahoma Select Bull Sale and Super Bull Competition is scheduled